-To continue our quest for naturally acquired literacy, we have an app for the Amazon Fire Tablet, currently called explore my world: learn to read, which encourages your toddler and preschool child to learn to read by engaging their curiosity about their surrounding world.
+To continue our quest for naturally acquired literacy, have app the Amazon Fire Tablet, currently called explore my world: learn to read, which encourages your toddler and preschool child to learn to read by engaging their curiosity about their surrounding world.

-Dom created an easier version of Kid Klok, called Kid Klok Easy.
-Keeping the hour hand on the hour number is a good bridge to learning the standard clock in which the hour hand moves continuously during the hour.
-This Easy version provides a first experience of success, which then allows the child to graduate to the standard Kid Klok.
+Dom created easier version of Kid Klok, called Kid Klok Easy.
+Keeping the hour hand on hour number is good bridge to learning, that standard clock which the hour hand moves continuously during the hour.
+This Easy version provides first experience of success, which then allows the child to graduate the standard Kid Klok.

-Dom’s research on the importance of reading to your children was highlighted in a valuable article, Reading to Your Baby or Toddler, by Jessica Williams
+Dom’s research on importance of reading your children as highlighted in valuable article, Reading Your Baby or Toddler, by Jessica Williams

 News on Dom’s paper Two Different Communication Genres and Implications for

-Our idea of using RSVP reading, in which words are presented at a single location one after the other, is now being used in applications by Spritz..
+Our idea of using RSVP reading, which inwords are presented at single location one after is now being used in applications by Spritz.

 To celebrate Independence Day, iBaldiMandarin is available.
-Take a look of how accurately he and Baldette speak Mandarin.
-You can also have an inside view to see how the tongue moves for different difficult speech segments.
-You can get the app here. https://itunes.apple.com/us/app/id663961788?mt=8
+Take look of how accurately he and Baldette speak Mandarin.
+Have inside view to seem tongue moves for different difficult speech segments.
+You can the app here. https://itunes.apple.com/us/app/id663961788?mt=8

 We now have Spanish and Arabic versions of iBaldi.
-Check them out in the Apple app store.
+Check them out in Apple app store.

-Here is the Little Bo Peep book for an example of formatting a book for the app Read My Books.
+Here is Little Bo Peep book at example of formatting book the app Read My Books.

 Dom is currently teaching Psychology 134: Technology Assisted Reading Acquisition.

-Dom is planning to teach a course on Children Acquiring Literacy Naturally on Coursera.
+Dom is planning to teach course on Children Acquiring Literacy Naturally on Coursera.

-Dom gave a talk at Florida Atlantic University on February 28, 2013, entitled Technology Assisted Reading: Children Acquiring Literacy Naturally.
+Dom gave talk Florida Atlantic University on February 28, 2013, entitled Technology Assisted Reading: Children Acquiring Literacy Naturally.

 Dom applied for #IfIHadGlass, children could acquire reading like speech – naturally, without instruction, by immersion in written language associated with their experience. https://plus.google.com/112163451328641018913/posts/g6gTc5nGKie

-Dom’s interview with Zina Jawadi, a high school junior from Los Altos.
+Dom’s interview with Zina Jawadi, high school junior from Los Altos.
 November 19, 2012

 Dom’s ideas about acquiring literacy naturally were discussed in Pacific Standard Magazinel Infant Intelligentsia: Can Babies Learn to Read?
 And Should They?

-See the New York Times article on Fisher-Price Laugh & Learn Apptivity Case, which can be used with very young children as they learn to read naturally with our Read With Me! and Read What I Say applications.
+Their New York Times article on Fisher-Price Laugh & Learn Apptivity Case, which can used with very young children as learn to read naturally with our Read With Me! and Read What I Say applications.